WHAT IS A DISC BULGE?

 The pain is usually felt during the provocation activity such as bending, bending whilst twisting or picking up objects such as that cake of soap in the shower.
 Patients can at times complain of deep constant pain across the lower back.

 The pain can increase in intensity with sudden movements like bending, twisting or getting in and out of the car.
-If the disc bulge is significant enough, patient will complain of the pain radiating down into the bottom and or leg/s.
+If the disc bulge is significant enough, patient will complain of the pain radiating down into the buttocks or the leg/s.

-WHAT WILL PHYSIO DO FOR DISC BULGE PAIN?
+WHAT WILL DISC BULGE PHYSIOTHERAPY DO FOR MY PAIN?

 Physiotherapy treatment is directed towards modifying movement patterns which lead to the overload on the disc in the first place.
 To start with, your physiotherapist will address restrictions in range of motion, joint movement deficits, muscle tightness or weakness and incorrect movement patterns.